ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_1.md

 ### Testing the Setup

-In order to see the results of our work in this tutorial we'll connect a client to our Ankor server.
+In order to see the results of our work we need to connect a client to our Ankor server.
-The clients connect to the server via WebSocket.
+The clients will connect to the server via [WebSocket][2].
 So we need a web server that supports them.
-[GlassFish 4][1] comes with WebSocket support out of the box, so we'll be using that one.
+We will be using [GlassFish 4][1], because it comes with WebSocket support out of the box.

-To start the web server `cd` into the `todo-servlet` directory and execute this Maven goal:
+To start the web server `cd` into the root directory and execute this Maven goal:

-    mvn embedded-glassfish:run
+    mvn install

-This can take a while.
-GlassFish will be downloaded.
+This can take a while, since GlassFish will be downloaded.
 After the process completes point your browser to [`http://localhost:8080/test.html`](http://localhost:8080/test.html).
 The page should look something like this: